 Often, major music festivals or concerts will add co-hosts so that it’s easier for organizers to reach potentially interested fans.

-Desert Trip is quickly becoming one of the most talked about music festivals this summer thanks to an extraordinary lineup featuring The Who, Bob Dylan, The Rolling Stones and Paul McCartney.
+Desert Trip has become one of the most talked about music festivals thanks to consistently extraordinary lineups that feature the likes of The Who, Bob Dylan, The Rolling Stones and Paul McCartney.
 In order to further market the event, organizers added some of these headline performers as co-hosts.

 Share Content To Generate Buzz Among Existing Attendees

 Enable existing attendees to act as evangelists.
-For those who have already signed up for your event, they are excited about attendees and are interested in seeing the behind the scenes work that goes into executing something spectacular.
+For those who have already signed up for your event, they are excited about who else is attending and are interested in seeing the behind the scenes work that goes into executing something spectacular.

 Sharing pre-event content to further excite existing attendees is a great idea because it further engages them, and because providing your most excited audience with awesome content will encourage them to share your event with their friends.